adminlabs/wordpress-plugin/readme.txt

 Contributors: sippis, rolle
 Tags: monitoring, performance, scan, uptime, availability, maintenance, server monitoring, outage, AdminLabs, admin labs Requires at least: 4.8
-Tested up to: 4.9.4
+Tested up to: 5.1
 Requires PHP: 5.6
 Stable tag: 1.0.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl.html

 Be always aware of your website status.
-AdminLabs provides powerful monitoring and communication services for you and your organization.
+Admin Labs provides powerful monitoring and communication services for you and your organization.

 == Description ==

 **Awareness is everything.**

-With [AdminLabs](https://www.adminlabs.com/) monitoring you are always aware of your website status.
+[AdminLabs](https://www.adminlabs.com/) provides one service for both monitoring your web services and building a status page for communicating transparently – building trust between you and your customers.

 Your customers expect your website to be available 24/7.
 How can you be sure how your web hosting or servers perform under the hood?
-Don’t lose revenue because of the downtime, start monitoring your website with AdminLabs!
+Don’t lose revenue because of the downtime, start monitoring your web service with AdminLabs!

 This plugin integrates with AdminLabs and shows your website uptime and average load time right on the dashboard.
 Intuitive graph shows averagre load time and three latest outages are shown with detailed information.